 - 8.4 Furthermore, the proposed changes to the NPPF suggests that new developments can incorporate trees in forms such as community orchards.
 DEFRA (Department for Environment Food and Rural Affairs) define an orchard as a site where at least five fruit trees are present with no more than 20 metres between their crown edges.
 Given this definition it would not be unreasonable to expect any new tree planting in large-scale new development to contain an orchard within that tree planting.
 This would not create an extra burden as it would be incorporated within existing planting requirements and has clear wildlife benefits.
-At this juncture large scale development to component that creates open space. - 8.5 A final option to tree planting in the new Borough Plan could be to change nothing and continue to leave the quantity (and type) of new tree planting on a case-by-case basis.
+At this juncture large scale developments remains undefined but perhaps the requirement could be set for any development that creates open space. - 8.5 A final option to tree planting in the new Borough Plan could be to change nothing and continue to leave the quantity (and type) of new tree planting on a case-by-case basis.
 The problem with this is that all that may be achieved is a scale of tree planting the same as that already taking place but it is clear that the UK Government wishes to see this increase.